aborjas/blog-next/posts/html-basics.md

 Hello again!
 If you are interested in becoming a web developer it is essential to know what **HTML (HyperText Markup Language)** is, and to understand its semantics well in order to use it correctly.

-HTML is used to define the structure and content of a web page, to represent the content of our web pages verbatim.
+HTML is used to define the structure and content of a web page, to represent it verbatim.

 When we talk about tags, we refer to **opening** (<>) and **closing** (</>) markers, which indicate the **meaning of the text between them**, which together make up an **HTML element**.